-The ever-eccentric showman, Otway, armed only with his guitar and theremin, will perform shows in Brisbane, Melbourne, Sydney, Perth, and Fremantle this November.
+The ever-eccentric showman, Otway, armed only with his guitar and theremin, will perform shows in Melbourne and Sydney this November.

 Said Otway upon confirmation of the run of concerts, “I’ve had more UK hit singles than Led Zeppelin, performed more than five times the number of gigs the Beatles managed, appeared at Glastonbury more times than Beyonce, and starred in more lemonade commercials than Ariana Grande and Taylor Swift put together.
-And now I’ll be performing at Memo Music Hall, The Vanguard, Faith Nightclub, The Charles Hotel, and Mojos – venues that David Bowie notably never managed to play.
+And now I’ll be performing at Memo Music Hall & The Vanguard – venues that David Bowie notably never managed to play.
 I’ve now discovered there are quite a few fans down under, and their reaction is ‘IT’S ABOUT TIME!!’
 So I’m REALLY looking forward to these shows!”